sfazli96/Facial_recognition/README.md

 That's all!

 Requirements:
-1. You need a PC/Desktop that runs Windows or Linux.
+1. You need a PC/Desktop that runs on Linux.
 2. Download OpenCV2
 https://pypi.org/project/opencv-python/
 3. Get the face_cascade file from this github or create your own include it in your directory folder